-The Boxer just cracked the top 100 list of smartest dog breeds – taking the 90th place.
-If you’re anything like me, you may be wondering how the “experts” came to this conclusion?
+The Boxer barely cracked the top 100 list of smartest dog breeds – taking the 90th place.
+But if you’re anything like me, you may be wondering how the “experts” came to this conclusion?

 - The number of repetitions necessary for a dog breed to learn a brand new command.
 Coren believed that a fewer number of repetitions needed means a smarter dog breed.

 - The success rate that a dog breed will obey a known command on the first attempt.
 Coren believed that a higher success rate meant a more obedient and intelligent dog.

 Though Coren received a huge number of responses from the obedience judges, not all breeds made the cut for his final intelligence rankings.
 Rather only dog breeds with at least 100 assessments qualified to be included in the list.
 So rarer breeds didn’t qualify.

 In addition, not every dog breed was even tested.
 Only dog breeds recognized by the AKC or CKC took part in the trials.
 This meant that no intelligent hybrids, such as the Labradoodle or Goldendoodle had the opportunity to show off their intelligence.

 Fortunately, Boxers are recognized by both kennel clubs – so they did participate.
 Also, they’re extremely popular dogs in North America – so finding 100 dogs for the trials was not a problem.

 How the Boxer Performed